mozzarellaV8/agora-marketplace/parse-html/agDirectoryNotes.md

 	- ship to
 	- vendor feedback

-The number of pages in directory varies by day, as it corresponds to the listings that were made available for that day.

 ![agScrape-pDir.png](img/agScrape-pDir.png)

 The `vendor` directory, which acts as a vendor's 'storefront' with a description of their wares and process - and also a table of all their listings for that particular day.
+This directory might be useful, if not exhaustive, for aggregating vendors by product.

 ![agScrape-vendorDir.png](img/agScrape-vendorDir.png)